fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

 - [Teams](#teams)
 - [Organization settings](#organization-settings)

-Entities in Fleet, such as queries, packs, labels, agent options, and enroll secrets, can be managed with configuration files in yaml syntax.
+Entities in Fleet, such as queries, packs, labels, agent options, and enroll secrets, can be managed with configuration files in YAML syntax.

-This page contains links to examples that can help you understand the configuration options for your Fleet yaml file(s).
+This page contains links to examples that can help you understand the configuration options for your Fleet YAML file(s).

 Examples in this directory are presented in two forms:
-- [`single-file-configuration.yml`](./single-file-configuration.yml) presents multiple yaml documents in one file.
+- [`single-file-configuration.yml`](./single-file-configuration.yml) presents multiple YAML documents in one file.
 One file is often easier to manage than several.
 Group related objects into a single file whenever it makes sense.
-- The `multi-file-configuration` directory presents multiple yaml documents in separate files.
+- The `multi-file-configuration` directory presents multiple YAML documents in separate files.
 They are in the following structure:

 ```
 ├─ packs